This course aims to kick-start your Python skills, enabling you to continue learning independently or in more advanced courses.

 - Gain foundational skills to continue learning Python independently or through advanced courses.

 For more information on how to register, please follow the link on the course date.
-Please note: The links to the courses happening in the second half of 2025 will be published in summer.

 Prerequisites